Quad Cities disaster Recovery Fund hits a huge milestone

 “In the past week, we’ve seen gifts of $1,200 donated online and mailed to the Community Foundation,” said Sherry Ristau, president and CEO of the Quad Cities Community Foundation.
 “Quad Citizens are even donating part of—and sometimes all of—their stimulus checks.
 The handwritten notes that accompany some of the checks are heartfelt and point to the generosity of donors.
 ‘I know someone else needs this more than I do,’ said one of the recent notes.
 Our community knows there are others with tremendous need, and they are doing what they can to help one another.”

 Funding will continue to be granted to support nonprofits providing basic needs to vulnerable populations.
 For instance, the second round of grants supported organizations like Milestones Area Agency on Aging in Davenport, which helps seniors lead independent lives.

 The nonprofit is providing nutritious meals for isolated and home-bound seniors by implementing critical safety steps to keep these seniors safe and healthy.

 Moline-based nonprofit YouthHope is doing the same for low-income kids and teens with their recent Disaster Recovery Fund Grant.
 The organization has seen an increase in the amount of food families need, are delivering food bags and at-home learning materials, and implementing digital programs so staff can continue to connect with the kids and teens they support.

 “This is a tough time for many in our community.
-We find hope and comfort, time and again, in the generosity of Quad Citizens—through their financial gifts, and through the actions people are taking, to lift one another up right now,” said Ristau.
+We find hope and comfort, time and again, in the generosity of Quad Citizens—through their financial gifts, and through the actions people are taking, to lift one another up right now,” Ristau said.
 “Our hearts are full of gratitude for everything this community is doing right now.”

 To learn more about the Quad Cities Disaster Recovery Fund, visit www.QCCommunityFoundation.org.